 - Have Network/Database Responsibilities that include the ability to access sensitive data (e.g., LAN Administrator, Database Administrator, etc.).

 - Have Property Access through assigned functions requiring the use of master building keys that provide direct access to students and campus resources.
 Positions with these responsibilities might include department chairs, custodians, department administrators, law enforcement personnel, building managers, facilities and maintenance staff, research specialists, and skilled craft workers.

-- Serve in positions designated as sensitive positions by the President, Chief Financial Officer, Chancellor, appropriate Vice-President or Provost.
+- Serve in positions designated as sensitive positions by the President, Chief Financial Officer, Chief Information Officer, Chancellor, appropriate Vice President or Provost.

-- Process for Completing Check for Existing Employees – Requests to obtain a background check on an existing employee shall be made to the Office of Human Resources by the President, Vice-President, Provost, Chief Financial Officer, Chancellor, or other responsible major administrator who supervises the position.
+b.
+Process for Completing Background Check for Existing Employees – Requests to obtain a background check on an existing employee shall be made to the Office of Human Resources by the President, Vice President, Provost, Chief Financial Officer, Chief Information Officer, Chancellor, or other responsible major administrator who supervises the position.

-- Minimum Criminal Background Check will require a check done by the chosen University vendor.
+- Minimum Criminal Background Check will be conducted by the chosen University vendor.
 This check will provide information on misdemeanor and felony convictions and sexual offender registry in the state of Missouri on every finalist.
-A driver's check will be conducted if required for the position.
+A driver's check or other specific checks will be conducted if required for the position.

-- International Checks shall be conducted on non-United States citizens who have been in the United States for less than 7 years.
-University may rely on the FBI checks conducted during the Visa process for international criminal history.
+- International Checks shall be conducted on non-United States citizens who have been in the United States for less than seven (7) years.
+University may rely on FBI checks conducted during the Visa process for international criminal history.

-- Credit Report Checks may be conducted due to the nature of a particular position.
+- Credit Report Checks with Background Check process may be conducted due to the nature of a particular

 - Consistent with the Red Flag Regulation of the Fair Credit Reporting Act (FCRA), the University will notify the background check vendor if the address of the applicant is different from that returned on the credit check report.